In This Article

 Whether you’re booking honeymoon travel or asking guests to travel for the big day, weddings involve some degree of travel.
 Knowing this, it’s important to understand travel options for both you and your guests in the coming months.

-Understand Cancellation Policies: First and foremost, anyone with travel arrangements should check the CDC’s and WHO’s websites daily and ask their own doctor for recommendations, advises Lesley Cohen, a luxury travel advisor at SmartFlyer.
+- Understand Cancellation Policies: First and foremost, anyone with travel arrangements should check the CDC’s and WHO’s websites daily and ask their own doctor for recommendations, advises Lesley Cohen, a luxury travel advisor at SmartFlyer.
 Beyond this, she is advising that her clients calendar their cancellation deadlines to make a decision at the point when they might lose a deposit (or more) rather than making an immediate decision when it might not be required and might not make any difference financially.
 “If you want to make changes check with the hotels or cruise partners on potential waivers or flexible policies that will allow them to move dates without an additional cost,” she suggests.
-“At the moment, most flexible changes for air and hotels are for March and April in certain parts of the world.”

 If You're Waiting on (or Shopping for) a Dress

 If you’re just starting to dive into planning, it’s natural to have a million “what if” questions about the future.
 While all of this is uncertain, we hope this news won’t cripple you or take away from the excitement that comes with wedding planning.
+"Be really, really excited!"
+Valley advises.
+"This is the moment you’ve been waiting for, and while the landscape of the world might look different right now, your loved ones are going to be so excited to hug and celebrate you when your wedding comes."
 For this reason, we say take note of the above, and consider the below as you (hopefully) continue to plan in the wake of coronavirus.